FusionCache/docs/docs/design.md

 ### Poll

 Repeatedly checks for queries to pop.
-The period is 10 seconds.
+The period is 5 seconds.

-This maxes one logical core.
-When a query is popped, the polling period is extended by another 10 seconds.
+- When a query is popped, the polling period is extended by another 5 seconds
+- If no queries are received during the polling period, enter the Wait state

+During the polling period one logical core is maxed.

 ### Wait